 At Cognita schools it’s not just about getting high grades.
 But an excellent set of results is a natural by-product of our approach.
 Take Amelia, an IB Diploma graduate from Australian International School who achieved a perfect score of 45, the highest possible in the IB, and has taken up her offer to study at Stanford University.

 Our emphasis is on nurturing every child’s natural love of learning and empowering them with skills to control and drive their own education.
-With the support of her teachers at St. Andrews International School Green Valley, Mo was awarded the Dickson Poon scholarship to read Law at King’s College London.
+With the support of her teachers at Southbank International School, Sahara secured a place to continue her studies at the world-renowned Harvard University, USA.